Overview

 The information compiled from the data collected from Shallow Geothermal Energy Observatory of Catalonia and the BdIGSCat is consultable through the Geoindex-Surface geothermal viewer, which includes two layers of information: the location and the main characteristics of the facilities promoted by the public sector and a Counting by municipality of the installations promoted by the private sector on the update date.

-→ Inventory of surface geothermal installations in the public sector (116 files)
+→ Inventory of surface geothermal installations in the public sector (128 records)

 Shallow geothermal data